Causal Explanations of Structural Causal Models

 We observe a systematic approach and thereby non-random approach to edge-/structure-selection by the human operators, see any of the subplots within appendix Fig.\ref{fig:exp3remainder}.
 Furthermore, there are only a few clusters even with increasing hypothesis space.
-Both the systematic manner and the tendency to common ground are evidence in support of the HMMC hypothesis (HMM $\equiv$ SCM, Hyp.\ref{hypothesis:cmmc}) and its implied argument on ``true'' SCM information reachable from the overlapping HMM-based SCMs or CEWGs.
+Both the systematic manner and the tendency to common ground are evidence in support of the MMC hypothesis (MM $\equiv$ SCM, Hyp.\ref{hypothesis:cmmc}) and its implied argument on ``true'' SCM information reachable from the overlapping MM-based SCMs or SCMs.